howardisaacson/Intro-to-Astro2022/Week4_tess_overleaf/README.md

 * Walkthrough of the TOI list.

 ### 3. Tutorial on Overleaf:
-* Creating and saving a document.
+* What is Overleaf and Latex
 * Choice of template
+* Overleaf layout and creating a document
 * Equations, Figures, Tables